 In 1926, Bill Wallace was suspected of murdering a man in a café in Melbourne.
 The man entered Waterloo Café in Kind Street and sat down to light up a cigarette.
 Smoking was a regular part of life back then and people could freely smoke pretty much anywhere they wanted to.
 Wallace who hated smoking at the time told him to put it out.
 After he refused, Wallace waited for him outside in the street and shot him.
 A policeman who was nearby heard the shot and ran to the scene of the crime and arrested Wallace.
 He refused to answer any questions or talk about the crime.
 As there were no witnesses and no admission to the crime, Wallace was found unfit to plead and was declared insane by 2 Doctors.
 He was sentenced to be held at J Ward at the Governor’s pleasure.
 It means that the Governor could hold Wallace as long as he wanted to, and could release him once he was convinced that he was cured.

 On his 100th birthday, the staff at J Ward gifted him a chess set as a gesture.
 He loved to play chess.
-The Chess board is still on display in the.
+The Chessboard is still on display in the.
 J Ward museum.
-The general public soon got word that there was a 100 year old inmate at J Ward and quickly petitioned for his released.
+The general public soon got word that there was a 100-year-old inmate at J Ward and quickly petitioned for his release.
 As he never went to court they wanted to prove his innocence.
 After 3 years the Government agreed to release him but there was one catch.
-Mr Wallace didn’t want to leave.
+Mr. Wallace didn’t want to leave.
 His exact words were quoted to be “Don’t be f***ing silly, I live here’.
-Realistically, Mr Wallace had lived there for almost 60 years.
+Realistically, Mr. Wallace had lived there for almost 60 years.
 Where would he go?
 What kind of life could he even have?

 He was eventually moved to the geriatric ward at Aradale Lunatic Asylum which was J Ward’s sister where he eventually passed away at the age of 107 just one month short of his 108th birthday.